 If you are wondering how to fix monitor ghosting, then this is the article for you.
+We've put together a comprehensive list of everything you need to know on the topic.

 Whether you are using the best gaming monitor or a budget 4K monitor, chances are that you may experience some ghosting issues.
 Although ghosting is not spooky, it can be a bit disconcerting and annoying.
 Even more disturbing than the black screen of death or a flickering screen.